 Port Campbell to the Arch Drive: 7 kilometres // 7 minutes

 This interesting natural attraction was formed like most other rock formations along the shipwreck coast.
-Simply, by waves persistently crashing into the cliffside.
-The Arch, Great Ocean Road, is a reminder of the power of the sea.
+Simply by waves persistently crashing into the cliffside.
+The Arch is a reminder of the power of the sea.

-To reach the viewing platform at the Great Ocean Road the Arch, follow the short path from the carpark.
+To reach the viewing platform at The Arch, follow the short path from the car park.
 It is about 300 metres return.

 London Bridge